mgmt-sa-tiger-team/sap-hana-workshop/exercises/4-live-kernel/README.md

 This time add S4 host (sap2vm01) to the limit to check and potentially fix any vulnerabilities.

-**Hint**: You can either change the limit for both 'Lab 4 - Check Vulnerabilities' and 'Lab 4 - Live Kernel Patch' job templates (i.e. sap2vm* or sap2vm01*:sap2vm02*:sap2vm03*).
+**Hint**: You can either change the limit for both 'Lab 4 - Check Vulnerabilities' and 'Lab 4 - Live Kernel Patch' job templates (i.e. tag_role_s4app).

 **Hint**: You can add an approval node to the canvas by selecting 'Approval Node' from the drop down as opposed to 'Template'.